 King’s Academic Skills for Learning (KASL) offers a range of resources and activities to help you approach your assessments with confidence, including workshops and online self-study resources themed around revision and exams.

-KASL offers one-to-one online Academic Skills Sessions to support you with revision, exams, and coursework, including enhancing your skills in writing and statistics.
+KASL offers one-to-one online academic skills sessions to support you with revision, exams, and coursework, including enhancing your skills in writing and statistics.

 Explore our resources, book workshops, and one-to-one appointments via KEATS.